It’s likely that all contractors will eventually be named in at least one lawsuit

 - Chemical leaks from building materials

-Construction defect claims are on the rise, so chances are fairly high that most contractors will be involved in a construction defect claim if they haven’t been already.
+Construction defect claims are on the rise.
+Chances are fairly high that most contractors will be involved in one if they haven’t already.

-Construction defect lawsuits can involve high dollars, especially given the complexity of defending multiple defendants, which means lots of attorney hours.
+Construction defect lawsuits can involve high dollars.
+This is especially true given the complexity of defending multiple defendants, which means lots of attorney hours.
 The judgments and settlements also tend to be quite large.

 Who can be affected